16 Types of Pothos You Will Love to Grow

 Scientific name: Epipremnum aureum ‘N’Joy’

-This is the kind of pothos that has been launched recently.
-It has fairly unique variegation, with large patches of white or cream blocks, rather than small spots or streaks, lying on the base of the dark green of the leaves.
+This is the kind of Pothos that has been launched recently.
+It has fairly unique variegation, with large patches of white or cream blocks rather than small spots or streaks lying on the base of the dark green leaves.

-To keep the foliage the way it is, gorgeous and outstanding, always give it enough bright, indirect light.
-The more quality light, the more prominent the white variegation will be.
+To keep the foliage the way it is—gorgeous and outstanding—always give it enough bright, indirect light.
+The higher the quality of light, the more prominent the white variegation will be.

 Pearls and Jade Pothos